malikdotexe/Doc-Talk/README.md

 # Doc-Talk

 Don't just chat with your documents—talk to them.
-Upload a PDF, report, or research paper, and have a real-time voice-to-voice conversation powered by **Gemini Live + LangChain**.
+Upload a PDF, report, or research paper, and have a real-time voice-to-voice conversation powered by **Gemini Live + LlamaIndex(RAG)**.
 Ask questions out loud, get instant spoken answers, and dive deeper without ever typing.
 It's like giving your documents a voice.

 ---